 Writing a prescription for fun

 After nine months of anticipation, Jose finally returned to the soccer field.
 Although he feels slower and weaker than before, nothing has kept him from his favorite pastime.
-In fact, David Sucliffe, M.D., attended Jose’s second soccer game where he scored the winning goal with only two minutes left to play.
+In fact, David Sutcliffe, M.D., attended Jose’s second soccer game where he scored the winning goal with only two minutes left to play.
 Ready to take your game to the next level?